centrahq/api-documentation/source/guides/cms/slot-properties.md

 ```
 ## Type: file

 Great to use when there's a need for a file that should be downloaded.
 You can enable `title` and `text` if you need meta-data with the file.
-They are default not visible.
+They are by default not visible.

 ### Example in config